aneeshdurg/what_is_a_filesystem/_pages/3-file-api.md

 FUSE (which stands for Filesystems in USErspace) is a library that makes it easy to write filesystems without having to write kernel code.
 A filesystem implemented with FUSE must register itself by filling out the `fuse_operations` struct.
 We can find the documentation for this struct at this link: [https://libfuse.github.io/doxygen/structfuse__operations.html#abac8718cdfc1ee273a44831a27393419](https://libfuse.github.io/doxygen/structfuse__operations.html#abac8718cdfc1ee273a44831a27393419).
-Below is an excerpt from the documentation highlighting relevant fields of the struct.
+Below is an excerpt from the documentation highlighting a few relevant fields of the struct.

 ```
 int(* 	getattr )(const char *, struct stat *, struct fuse_file_info *fi)